Stevenbcox/github_workflow/README.md

 # github_workflow
-To imporve is to change
+To improve is to change
-There is nothing permanent,except change
+There is nothing permanent, except change